metafizzy/infinite-scroll/Readme.md

 **Resume**
 `$('.selector').infinitescroll('resume');`
-Destroys the instance of infinite scroll.
-This is create a flag to not load anymore content and will unbind all events.
+Resumes the instance of infinite scroll.
+This is create a flag to load more content and will bind events.

 **Toggle**
 `$('.selector').infinitescroll('toggle');`